 Here’s a closer look at both:

-The only problem with batts is that, in attics that have either cumbersome obstructions on the ground and walls or feature awkward spacing, batts must be cut precisely to size.
+The only problem with fiberglass batt is that, in attics that have either cumbersome obstructions on the ground and walls or feature awkward spacing, it must be cut precisely to size.
 Cutting them too short will leave major gaps in coverage for air to flow through while leaving them too long results in irregular compression.
 And both are bad news for your monthly heating and cooling costs.

 Unfortunately, because fiberglass is so light in nature, customizing batts can be not only a total pain but also a costly misstep when done incorrectly.
 Thus, even if you’re a DIY type of person, you should still call on a professional installer to set up your batts and avoid the unnecessary high fiberglass insulation cost in the long run.
 This is especially true if your attic is marked by obstacles and irregular space between joists.